balazsdukai/synthesis-project/index.md

 movement patterns can be identified.
 This paper tried to illustrate to what extend movement patterns in and between buildings can be identified from anonymised Wi-Fi logs.
-We successfully identified movement patterns at two spatial levels.</p>
+We successfully identified movement patterns at two spatial levels.

-<p>At building level, the rhythm of the campus is illustrated by time
-profiles showing the amount of movement for different observation periods.
+At building level, the rhythm of the campus is illustrated by time profiles showing the amount of movement for different observation periods.
 We found that movement at the campus was related to the lecture hours.
 Flow and direction of aggregated movement can be visualized on a